BenchmarkXPRT/AIXPRT/MXNet/AIXPRT/Modules/Deep-Learning/ReadMe.md

 ## 1. Introduction
 This module contains workloads to evaluate the system performance of use cases related to recommendation using MxNet.
-It can run single-batch, multi-batch and multi instance scenarios.
+It can run single-batch, multi-batch, and multi-instance scenarios.

 ## 2. System Requirements
 * Operating System: Ubuntu 18.04 LTS